What is the real blessings?

-Now a days children are away from God just like the rich man who had everything he needed in his earthly life.
-Slowly he may have forget God, but did all the rituals laid down by the religion and felt good about it.
+Nowadays children are away from God just like the rich man who had everything he needed in his earthly life.
+Slowly he may have forgotten God but did all the rituals laid down by the religion and felt good about it.
 But his heart was away from God.
 In this generation, our children are the ones who are most blessed with material things.
-We are trying our level best to give them best life possible.
-They have choicest food to eat, nice houses to live, good vehicles for transport, good education, better job, good life partner to live with.
-Because of all these good things which we provide for them, they do not feel the need of God or God's blessings.
+We are trying our level best to give them the best life possible.
+They have choicest food to eat, nice houses to live, good vehicles for transport, good education, a better job, good life partner to live with.
+Because of all these good things which we provide for them, they do not feel the need for God or God's blessings.
 They are away from God.
 They don't have to depend on God or pray for a thing.
 Everything is readily available for them.

 The Rich and the Kingdom of God

 As Jesus started on his way, a man ran up to him and fell on his knees before him.
 “Good teacher,” he asked, “what must I do to inherit eternal life?”
 “Why do you call me good?”
 Jesus answered.
 “No one is good—except God alone.
 You know the commandments: ‘You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, you shall not defraud, honor your father and mother.”